Lucas-Ladislau/HandsOn-K1-K2-Maloca-iCoisas/README.md

 # HandsOn-K1-Maloca-iCoisas
-Repositório criado para a etapa de Hands On do curso do Maloca das iCoisas
+Repositório criado para a etapa de Hands On Basic do curso do Maloca das iCoisas